This topic provides answers to some general questions.

 Does StarRocks support updating particular fields in a table by executing the UPSERT statement?

-StarRocks 2.2 and later support updating specific fields in a table by using the Primary Key table.
-StarRocks 1.9 and later support updating all fields in a table by using the Primary Key table.
-For more information, see Primary Key table in StarRocks 2.2.
+StarRocks 2.2 and later support updating specific fields in a table by using the primary key model.
+StarRocks 1.9 and later support updating all fields in a table by using the primary key model.
+For more information, see Primary key model in StarRocks 2.2.

 How to swap the data between two tables or two partitions?